unikcc/DiaASQ/README.md

 data/dataset/jsons_en
 ```

 The dataset currently only includes the train and valid sets.
-The test set will be released at a later date, refer to [this issue](https://github.com/unikcc/DiaASQ/issues/5#issuecomment-1495612887) for more information.
+The test set will be released at a later date; refer to [this issue](https://github.com/unikcc/DiaASQ/issues/5#issuecomment-1495612887) for more information.

 <!--
 ##### Build data manually